hadiahsan/Spotify-Clone/README.md

 Start the app
 npm run dev
 Available commands
-Running commands with npm npm run [command]
+Running commands with npm run [command]

 command	description
 dev	Starts a development instance of the app